-Alliance Radiology is the imaging service provider for Decatur Health Imaging, and together we are taking every precaution to ensure patient and community safety in the wake of the COVID-19 pandemic.
+Alliance Radiology is the imaging service provider for Decatur Health Imaging, and together we are continuing to take every precaution to ensure patient and community safety.
 We will be providing updates here.

-Decatur Health Imaging is closely monitoring COVID-19 developments, and related public health recommendations and government actions.
+Decatur Health Imaging is continually monitoring pandemic developments, related public health recommendations and government actions.
 We remain committed to the health and safety of our patients, team members, and community.